CarJem/ManiacEditor/docs/entities/BreakableWall.rst

 	* 0 – Breakable from the sides
 	* 1 – Breaks from top
 	* 2 - Breaks from the top in chunks, gives a score bonus
-  * 2 - Breaks from the top in chunks, gives a score bonus
         * 4 - Breaks from bottom on contact (with bottom), breaks in chunks (two rows at a time)
         * 5 - Breaks from bottom on contact (with bottom), breaks the entire selection of tiles

 **OnlyKnux**: